 Argon and krypton are benign, naturally occurring gasses found in the air we breathe.
 Factory sealing the gas between the window’s glazing layers reduces the possibility of leakage or condensation buildup on the interior and exterior of your windows.

 The final factor that helps improve a window’s energy efficiency is the edge spacer.
 Edge spacers serve a range of functions.
 They:

 - resist the stress the window faces with expansion and contraction during times of heat and cold.

 - serve as a moisture barrier to resist water or vapor condensation.

 - provide a gas-tight seal that prevents the loss of any gas in low-e windows.

 Windows are available in single-seal or double-seal systems.
-Aluminum seals are most common due to the material’s strong energy-conducting traits.
+Aluminum seals are most common thanks to the material’s strong energy-conducting traits.

 There’s a lot of science that goes into making an energy-efficient replacement window.
-But, by understanding the basics of what goes into the ENERGY STAR rating and understanding the differences in window glass options, you can find windows that will make your home comfortable and save you money at the same time.
+But, by knowing the basics of what goes into the ENERGY STAR rating and understanding the differences in window glass options, you can discover windows that will make your home comfortable and save you money at the same time.

-Discover more about energy efficiency in your windows by visiting our experts at Pella of Casper.
+Discover more about energy efficiency in your windows by talking to our experts at Pella of Casper.
 Call 307-234-1518 or stop by our showroom.
 You can also schedule an appointment online for a free, in-home consultation.